CMU-07-120/intro-to-software-construction/finalproject.md

 find the correct one.
 The program's output lists the indexes on the left of the serial port.
 Update to the corrected index on line 13 of the Processing code.

-As an example, for the code snippet in class, we used the index 3:
+An example, for the code snippet in class, we used the index 3:

 ``` processing
 myPort = new Serial(this, Serial.list()[3], 9600);